This article providers step by step instruction on how to restore individual mail items back to user mailboxes in Exchange 2013.

 6. Verify restored items and move them to appropriate location

 In some scenarios, you might want to get restored items in the form of PST file, rather then recover them directly to user mailbox.
-For example you need to retract emails of the employee who is not longer with organization.
-In such case, you would want to create temporary user with exchange mailbox, recover email items to it, and then extract recovered content to PST file.
-Below is an example of how it can be achieved
+For example you need to recover emails of an employee who is not longer with your organization.

-In our example, we call new user "Billy Recovery", with user name billyrec.
-You can choose any mailbox database (in case you have multiple)
+In our example, we call the temporary user "Billy Recovery", and give it the user name billyrec.
+You can choose any mailbox database.

 Create a network share where you planning to place extracted PST file.
 Make sure that "Exchange Trusted Subsystem" group has full permissions on the share.

-In this example, user is specified using domain name convention, where domain name is WQA5.local
+In this example, user is specified using domain name convention, where domain name is WQA1.local

 Run New-MailboxExportRequest cmdlet.
 More information about this cmdlet can be found here http://technet.microsoft.com/en-us/library/ff607299(v=exchg.141).aspx

-If mailbox is large, export process can take some time.
-Hence, you can check the progress of export task by piping to 2 cmdlets: Get-MailboxExportRequest and the Get-MailboxExportRequestStatistics
+The export process can take some time if the database is large.
+You can check the progress of export task by piping to two cmdlets: Get-MailboxExportRequest and Get-MailboxExportRequestStatistics

 Once you get PST file, you can open it in Outlook to verify recovered content

-- dismount recovery database and delete files from database folders
+- Dismount the recovery database and storage group.
+Delete files from database folders.

-- if you used temporary user for recovery, delete its mailbox and account in AD and associated files, like PST.
+- If you used a temporary user for recovery, delete its mailbox and account in Active Directory, along with any associated files, like PSTs.